Why Do Cockroaches Come Out at Night?

 As masters of stealth, cockroaches love to slip into tight spaces and hide in hard-to-reach places such as cracks and wall gaps.
 Unfortunately, their nighttime activity isn’t just unsettling, it can lead to contamination and property damage.
 Some common tactics for addressing these crawlers include setting bait stations, laying traps in high-traffic zones, and applying targeted insecticides.
 Still, the most reliable method involves bringing in professionals who know how to stop infestations at the source.

-For many Florida homeowners, catching a glimpse of roaches after dark is enough to trigger serious concern.
+For many Pompano Beach homeowners, catching a glimpse of roaches after dark is enough to trigger serious concern.
 Understanding why these pests thrive at night is the first step in kicking them out for good.

 Do Cockroaches Only Come Out at Night?